woile/woile.github.io/posts/guide-to-sublime-like-a-normal-person/index.md

 The second one is intended to improve performance of sublime.
 If the project is huge sublime will get slow with this feature on, but if you press tab while you are writing, sublime will try to autocomplete.

-The third forces to always use spaces when tabbing, as most of programmers do.
+The third forces to always use spaces when tabbing, as most programmers do.

 The forth helps avoid problems when using features like multiline select.